Safe Stochastic Model Predictive Control: Acknowledgement

 \section{Acknowledgement}

-The authors thank Sarah Buhlmann for valuable discussions.
+The authors thank Francesco Borrelli and Sarah Buhlmann for the collaboration and valuable discussions.
 This work was supported by a fellowship within the IFI program of the German Academic Exchange Service (DAAD) and the Bavaria California Technology Center (BaCaTeC) grant 1-[2020-2].